turgic/univa/README.md

 # univa
-To make project working locally
+To make project working locally :

+1. Clone the repository;
+2. Rename